 Nestled in the lush woods near the top of the 291 meter high Sengenyama, is the entrance to Saitama’s longest roller slide.
 The roller slide in Miharashi no Oka Park in the washi paper making town of Ogawa is 203 meters long.
-And if you can manage to slow yourself down long enough to enjoy it, gives a birds eye view of Ogawa Machi and surrounding towns below.
+Moreover, if you can manage to slow yourself down long enough to enjoy it, gives a birds eye view of Ogawa Machi and the surrounding towns below.

 Sengenyama Miharashi No Oka Park was quite far down my list of places I wanted to visit in Saitama.
-We only ended up visiting the park, because our planned trip on the Steam Locomotive Paleo Express to the family friendly camping site in Nagatoro didn’t work out.
-When we found ourselves passing through Ogawa we decided to try it out rather than the more enticingly advertised Ogawa Craft Center, as it was a fine day that warranted outdoor play.
+We only ended up visiting the park, because of an unexpected turn of events.
+Our planned trip on the Steam Locomotive Paleo Express to the family friendly camping site in Nagatoro didn’t work out.
+When we found ourselves passing through Ogawa by car instead, we decided to try it out.
+It was there or the more enticingly advertised Ogawa Craft Center.
+But as it was a fine day and we love the outdoors, we chose the outdoor attraction.
 When I had previously read about Sengenyama I hadn’t quite grasped its lure.
-It is pitched as a long roller slide on top of a hill, but that description does it little justice and falls short of identifying the two main appeals of this remote attraction.
+Miharashi no Oka Park is pitched as a long roller slide on top of a hill.
+But that description does it little justice and falls short of identifying the two main appeals of this remote attraction.

 For one, it is for all intents and purposes a mountain rather than a hill.
-It might not be quite high enough to officially make the classification of a mountain, but it certainly isn’t a hill by the popular definition.
-To put it into perspective we had to drive a long winding country road with a steep decline on one side to get to the park.
+It might not be quite high enough to officially make the classification of a mountain.
+But it certainly isn’t a hill by the popular definition.
+To put it into perspective we had to drive a long winding country road, with a steep decline on one side, to get to the park.
 The incline at the start of the road was steep enough to concern us that we might not make it to the top.
-It was reminiscent of a previous adventure to the Gojyou Falls in Hidaka where our car conked out in defiance of the gradient.
+It was reminiscent of a previous adventure to the Gojyou Falls in Hidaka.
+On that trip our car conked out in defiance of the gradient.

 The look out tower perched on the clear patch on the hill affords a fantastic unspoiled view of the towns below.
 Even if you don’t climb the four staircases to the top deck, you can enjoy a clear view from the foot of the hill.
 See also facilities below ↓.

 The slide costs money to ride, but it is worth it in my opinion, especially as parking is free.
 One ride costs 100 yen or you can buy a book of twelve tickets for 1,000 yen.
 I had read that the cost was 200 yen per adult and 100 yen for children, but on the day we were there they just took a 100 yen ticket when us adults ride.
 I don’t know if it was a special promotion or a discount for buying a book of tickets, but please note it might cost you 200 yen for an adult riding.
 My four year old and two year old were not charged for riding with us.
-Children under six are not allowed ride on their own or with another older child.
-An adult must accompany them.
-Children over six can ride on their own.
-You can buy a specially designed wooden sleigh for 100 yen to use when you ride the slide.
-We bought two between our family of six and took turns using it.
-When we were buying the tickets and the cardboard seat the kids were given a chance to rotate a lottery drum.
-They didn’t get one of the coloured balls that represent a prize, but every child gets a small treat (snack) as a sort of booby prize.
+The slide is free for children on Saitama Day annually.

 It is opened Tuesday to Sundays (closed Mondays) from 9.45 am to 4.30 pm from March to May and September to November, from 9.30 am to 5.30 pm between June and August, and from 10 am to 3.30 pm from December to February.
 It closes from the 29th December to the 3rd of January annually.